 Therefore, there remains political and economic uncertainty regarding to what extent the regulation of medicinal products will differ between the UK and the EU in the future.
 Any divergences will increase the cost and complexity of running our business, including with respect to the conduct of clinical trials.
 Brexit also materially impacted the regulatory regime with respect to the approval of our product candidates.
 Great Britain is no longer covered by the EU's procedures for the grant of marketing authorizations (Northern Ireland is covered by the centralized authorization procedure and can be covered under the decentralized or mutual recognition procedures).
 As of January 1, 2021, all existing centralized marketing authorizations were automatically converted into UK marketing authorizations effective in Great Britain and issued with a United Kingdom marketing authorization number on January 1, 2021 (unless marketing authorization holders opted out of this scheme).
 A separate marketing authorization is now required to market drugs in Great Britain.
-It is currently unclear whether the regulator in the UK, the MHRA is sufficiently prepared to handle the increased volume of marketing authorization applications that it is likely to receive.
+It is currently unclear whether the regulator in the UK, the MHRA, is sufficiently prepared to handle the increased volume of marketing authorization applications that it is likely to receive.
 The UK's withdrawal from the EU and the associated uncertainty has had and may continue to have a significant adverse effect on global economic conditions and the stability of global financial markets, and could significantly reduce global market liquidity and restrict the ability of key market participants to operate in certain financial markets.
 Asset valuations, currency exchange rates and credit ratings may be especially subject to increased market volatility.
+The UK has also experienced significant political instability in 2022, which has seen three different Prime Ministers hold office.
 Any of these factors could have a significant adverse effect on our business, financial condition, results of operations and prospects.